hythm7/Pakku/README.md

-force              → use force async              → run asynchronously (disabled by default because some dists tests are not async safe) dont               → do everything but dont do it (dry run) verbose  < level > → verbosity < all debug now info warn error nothing >
+force              → use force async              → run asynchronously (disabled by default because some dists tests are not async safe) dont               → do everything but dont do it (dry run) bar                → use progress bar spinner            → use spinner verbose  < level > → verbosity < nothing error warn info now debug all >
 config   < path >  → specify config file
 recman             → enable all remote recommendation manager recman   < MyRec > → use MyRec recommendation manager only